-English Partnerships (now part of the Homes and Communities Agency) has provided funding to the Specialist in Land Condition (SiLC) Registration Scheme to develop a Land Condition Skills Development Framework.
+The Homes and Communities Agency provided funding to the Specialist in Land Condition (SiLC) Register scheme to develop a skills development framework.
 This initiative is a result of Recommendation 1.2.1 of the Brownfield Skills Strategy:

-"....working with a range of partners, the Specialist in Land Condition (SiLC) Registration Scheme develop and trial a Land Condition Skills Development Framework and establish whether this will provide an effective model for other sectors/areas of expertise that make up the workforce."
+'....working with a range of partners, the Specialist in Land Condition (SiLC) Registration Scheme develop and trial a Land Condition Skills Development Framework and establish whether this will provide an effective model for other sectors/areas of expertise that make up the workforce.'